cloudfoundry/app-autoscaler-release/README.md

 ## Remove the service

-Log in Cloud Foundry with admin user, and use the following commands to remove all the service instances and the service broker of `app-autoscaler` from Cloud Foundry.
+Log in to Cloud Foundry with admin user, and use the following commands to remove all the service instances and the service broker of `app-autoscaler` from Cloud Foundry.

 ```
 cf purge-service-offering autoscaler